 It seems lately the word “selling” is not a dirty word, is not to be mentioned in polite company.
 Selling is the act of exchanging goods or services for gain and it is the essence of business.
 Selling is also an active verb referring to the act of using persuasive tactics to encourage the consummation of a sale.

 So I ask, how much are you selling?
-Check out my services
+I selling to you still a dirty word?

 The trouble begins when we have people who know, like and trust us because we think of those people as friends.
 We may not want to ask our friends for money.
 We may not want to ask anyone for money for a number of reasons.